ryantd42/NY-Legislative-Git/2023/S549C-2023/bill.md

  THE CLAIMANT ON POINTS OF FACT OR LAW.
   (5) RECOVERY OF ANY OVERPAYMENT  WOULD  BE  AGAINST  EQUITY  AND  GOOD CONSCIENCE IF:
+ S. 549--C  3

   (A)  RECOVERY  WOULD  CAUSE FINANCIAL HARDSHIP TO THE PERSON FROM WHOM RECOVERY IS SOUGHT;
-  (B) THE RECIPIENT OF THE OVERPAYMENT CAN  SHOW,  REGARDLESS  OF  THEIR FINANCIAL  SITUATION,  THAT  REPAYMENT  WOULD CAUSE THEM TO RELINQUISH A
- S. 549--B  3

- VALUABLE RIGHT OR CHANGE THEIR POSITION FOR THE  WORSE,  INCLUDING,  BUT NOT  LIMITED  TO, SIGNING A LEASE, TAKING OUT A LOAN, OR DECLINING OTHER STATE OR FEDERAL ASSISTANCE  IN  RELIANCE  ON  RECEIPT  OF  UNEMPLOYMENT INSURANCE BENEFITS;
+  (B)  THE  RECIPIENT  OF  THE OVERPAYMENT CAN SHOW, REGARDLESS OF THEIR FINANCIAL SITUATION, THAT REPAYMENT WOULD CAUSE  THEM  TO  RELINQUISH  A VALUABLE  RIGHT  OR  CHANGE THEIR POSITION FOR THE WORSE, INCLUDING, BUT NOT LIMITED TO, SIGNING A LEASE, TAKING OUT A LOAN, OR  DECLINING  OTHER STATE  OR  FEDERAL  ASSISTANCE  IN  RELIANCE  ON RECEIPT OF UNEMPLOYMENT INSURANCE BENEFITS;
   (C) THE INDIVIDUAL OR THEIR HOUSEHOLD RECEIVES SOCIAL SECURITY INCOME, SUPPLEMENTAL SECURITY  INCOME,  SOCIAL  SECURITY  DISABILITY,  MEDICAID, MEDICARE,  FREE  OR  REDUCED PUBLIC SCHOOL LUNCH, FIP, TEMPORARY ASSIST- ANCE, SUPPLEMENTAL  NUTRITION  ASSISTANCE  PROGRAM  BENEFITS,  NUTRITION BENEFITS  PROVIDED AS PART OF THE SPECIAL SUPPLEMENTAL NUTRITION PROGRAM FOR WOMEN, INFANTS AND CHILDREN (WIC), HOME  ENERGY  ASSISTANCE  PROGRAM BENEFITS,  SENIOR  CITIZEN  RENT  INCREASE  EXEMPTION,  DISABILITY  RENT INCREASE EXEMPTION, RENTAL SUBSIDY PURSUANT TO FEDERAL OR STATE LAW,  IS AT  OR  BELOW  FOUR HUNDRED PERCENT OF THE FEDERAL POVERTY GUIDELINES OR LIVING IN PROJECT-BASED SUBSIDIZED HOUSING OR ANY  SUBSTANTIALLY  EQUIV- ALENT SUCCESSOR PROGRAMS TO THE AFOREMENTIONED BENEFITS PROGRAMS;
   (D)  THE INDIVIDUAL USED THE UNEMPLOYMENT BENEFITS TO MEET THEIR ORDI- NARY LIVING EXPENSES, INCLUDING, BUT NOT LIMITED TO, FOOD, RENT, MEDICAL COSTS OR INSURANCE, DENTAL BILLS  OR  INSURANCE,  SCHOOL  LOANS,  SCHOOL FEES, UTILITIES, CHILD CARE, MORTGAGE PAYMENTS, TRANSPORTATION, PURCHASE OR  MAINTENANCE  OF A CAR OR EQUIPMENT NEEDED FOR EMPLOYMENT OR SELF-EM- PLOYMENT, OR OPERATING EXPENSES FOR SELF-EMPLOYMENT; OR (E) THERE IS ANY OTHER REASON FOR WHICH RECOVERY  OF  THE  OVERPAYMENT WOULD BE AGAINST EQUITY AND GOOD CONSCIENCE UNDER THE CIRCUMSTANCES.
   (6) (A) IN THE EVENT THAT A NEW DETERMINATION BY THE COMMISSIONER OR A DECISION  BY  A  REFEREE,  THE  APPEAL  BOARD,  OR  A COURT RESULTS IN A DECREASE OR DENIAL OF ANY BENEFITS PREVIOUSLY ALLOWED, OR AT  ANY  OTHER TIME IT HAS BEEN DETERMINED THAT AN OVERPAYMENT HAS OCCURRED, THE CLAIM- ANT  SHALL  BE  NOTIFIED  IN  WRITING, BY MAIL OR ELECTRONICALLY, WITHIN FIFTEEN DAYS OF SUCH DETERMINATION OR DECISION OF SUCH CLAIMANT'S  RIGHT TO  APPEAL  SUCH  DETERMINATION  OR  DECISION AND TO REQUEST A WAIVER OF RECOVERY OF SUCH OVERPAYMENT.
 SUCH NOTICE SHALL INCLUDE, BUT  SHALL  NOT BE LIMITED TO:
   (I)  THE  TOTAL AMOUNT OF SUCH OVERPAYMENT AND THE CAUSE OF SUCH OVER- PAYMENT;
   (II) THE SCHEDULE OF REPAYMENT FOR SUCH AMOUNTS OVERPAID;
   (III) THE MEANS BY WHICH THE COMMISSIONER IS ENTITLED  TO  COLLECT  OR RECOVER SUCH OVERPAYMENT;
   (IV)  AN  EXPLANATION  OF THE CLAIMANT'S RIGHT TO APPEAL SUCH DETERMI- NATION OR DECISION IN ACCORDANCE WITH THE PROVISIONS OF THIS ARTICLE AND ANY RULES AND REGULATIONS PROMULGATED THEREUNDER;
   (V) AN EXPLANATION OF THE STANDARDS BY WHICH A CLAIMANT SHALL  NOT  BE FOUND LIABLE FOR THE AMOUNTS OVERPAID, AS SET FORTH IN THIS SECTION;
   (VI) THE PROCESS BY WHICH THE CLAIMANT MAY REQUEST AND OBTAIN A WAIVER OF RECOVERY OF SUCH OVERPAYMENT, INCLUDING A COPY OF THE WAIVER APPLICA- TION; AND
   (VII)  THE  AMOUNT THAT IS WAIVED AND THE REASON WHY ANY OR ALL OF THE OVERPAYMENT WAS NOT WAIVED.
   (B) THE COMMISSIONER SHALL REVIEW EACH  WAIVER  REQUEST  IN  A  MANNER CONSISTENT  WITH THIS SECTION TO DETERMINE WHETHER THE CLAIMANT SHALL BE HELD LIABLE FOR ANY AMOUNTS OVERPAID.
-ANY CLAIMANT WHO IS FOUND NOT TO BE LIABLE FOR ANY AMOUNTS OVERPAID SHALL BE ENTITLED TO RECEIVE  A  FULL WAIVER  OF SUCH OVERPAYMENT AND ANY PREVIOUSLY IMPOSED PENALTIES ON SUCH OVERPAYMENT MUST BE RESCINDED ACCORDINGLY.
+ANY CLAIMANT WHO IS FOUND  NOT  TO BE  LIABLE  FOR ANY AMOUNTS OVERPAID SHALL BE ENTITLED TO RECEIVE A FULL
+ S. 549--C  4

+ WAIVER OF SUCH OVERPAYMENT AND ANY PREVIOUSLY IMPOSED PENALTIES ON  SUCH OVERPAYMENT MUST BE RESCINDED ACCORDINGLY.
   (C)  (I)  ANY  CLAIMANT WHO DISAGREES WITH A DETERMINATION REGARDING A WAIVER MAY REQUEST A HEARING WITHIN SIXTY DAYS OF RECEIPT OF THE  DETER- MINATION.
- S. 549--B  4

   (II)  CLAIMANTS  SHALL HAVE ALL APPEALS RIGHTS AS PROVIDED UNDER TITLE EIGHT OF THIS ARTICLE, EXCEPT THAT REFEREES MAY EXTEND  THE  TIME  FIXED FOR REQUESTING A HEARING UPON GOOD CAUSE SHOWN.
   (III) WHEN A DETERMINATION IS MADE THAT THE CLAIMANT WAS AT FAULT, THE REFEREE AND UNEMPLOYMENT INSURANCE APPEALS BOARD SHALL REVIEW THE DETER-